minasmart/presentations/graphql-eu-2017/presentation.md

 ^ What's next?

-^ In the future, we've been looking at building graphql compiler, that can take graphql files, and turn them into js modules.
+^ In the future, we've been looking at building graphql compiler, that can take graphql files, and turn them into js modules that export a function that represents that query.
 This would keep our query files separate from the rest of our source code, which could have some positive side effects for us, like making it easier for us to profile the types of queries and fields we're actually using, which lets us optimize the type information we ship with a client.

 ---